cobilab/chester/README.md

 </pre>

 It will download all the sequences (need at least 100 GB of hard-disk memory) and run CHESTER.
-This will output the plot.svg, with the human novel regions relatively to the chimpanzee (chromosome by chromosome).
+This will output the plot.svg, with the human novel regions relatively to the chimpanzee, chromosome by chromosome.
 The next image illustrate such result:

 <p align="center"><img src="imgs/example.png"
 alt="CHESTER" width="600" height="300" border="0" /></p>